 Train your agents.

 Encourage your agents to add other agents as followers in the ticket, not as CCs.
 If an agent uses the email client to CC another agent, the agent’s email is exposed to customers.
-This is not ideal and opens the opportunity for customers to contact agents directly resulting in missed activity within Support and potentially a poor customer experience.
+This is not ideal and opens the opportunity for customers to contact agents directly, which results in missed activity within Support and potentially a poor customer experience.

 Best practices for agents